reveng007/DareDevil/README.md

 https://user-images.githubusercontent.com/61424547/176947727-e37a484c-db28-495f-8cb2-0ab6eb1a3c81.mp4

 I saw that even after providing Read-Execute permission to the allocated shellcode memory region, it wasn't shown as RX in ProcessHacker.
 Strangely enough, the bool value for VirtualProtectEx was also ***True*** while protecting target process memory with 0x20 [PAGE_EXECUTE_READ](https://docs.microsoft.com/en-us/windows/win32/Memory/memory-protection-constants#constants).
+I think this is happening because we applied page RW memory protection with `VirtualAllocEx()`.
+Then before creating the remote thread, we are allocating RX memory protection with `VirtualProtectEx()`.
+Not that sure of.
+If anybody seeing this, know about this, please correct me ;(

 #### Moneta:
 But with moneta, we can see it.